our authors

 Jaha Dukureh is a Gambian women's rights activist.
 She was subjected to female genital mutilation in The Gambia when she was a little more than a week old.
 She was forcibly married at the age of 15, then again at 17.
 Jaha is the founder and executive director of Safe Hands for Girls, an organization working to end FGM, and was the lead campaigner in The Guardian's End FGM Guardian Global Media Campaign.
 She has since gotten FGM banned in the Gambia and is working to have it banned in all of Africa.
 Safe Hands for Girls has since expanded its work to ban other practices, such as child marriages.
 In April 2016, Jaha was named on the 2016 Time 100 List.
 In February of 2018, she was nominated for the Nobel Peace Prize Since then she has won the Eleanor Roosevelt Val-Kill Medal and become a UN Women Goodwill Ambassador for Africa.
 Accidental Pictures and The Guardian released a feature film about Jaha's life.
 Jaha is currently campaigning to be the Vice President and the President-in-Waiting of The Gambia and divides her time between New York and the Gambia.

-I WILL SCREAM TO THE WORLD (Debuts Spring 2025 Kensington Publishing) - An unflinching account of Dukureh’s fight against Female Genital Mutilation and child marriage and her unceasing efforts to lift women and children out of poverty, it is also a deeply personal exploration of Jaha’s past.
+I WILL SCREAM TO THE WORLD (Dafina Publishing, Dec.
+2024) - An unflinching account of Dukureh’s fight against Female Genital Mutilation and child marriage and her unceasing efforts to lift women and children out of poverty, it is also a deeply personal exploration of Jaha’s past.
 The author boldly discusses her three marriages, two of which were arranged for her when she was a child, her experience with FGM, her fight to end the practice in the Gambia, her career as an activist, the struggles, hurdles, and racism she has faced as a black woman in the development field, her venturing into the political field and so much more.
 Honest and gripping, necessary and vital, I Will Scream to the World is the full, human story of a girl and a woman who became a leader.

 Contact - Zeynep Sen